michaelbyalsky/react-ticket-manger/PR.md

 2. There is a sort by date button after making some changes.
 3. There is an accordion to hide and show data.

-* The build in tests run only when server off, my tests run only with server on.
+* The build-in tests run only when server off, my tests run only with server on.